huggingface/blog/notebooks-hub.md

 ## What have we changed?

-Under the hood, Jupyter notebook files (usually shared with an ipynb extension) are JSON files.
-Whilst viewing these files directly is possible, it’s not a format intended to be read by humans.
+Under the hood, Jupyter notebook files (usually shared with an `ipynb` extension) are JSON files.
+While viewing these files directly is possible, it's not a format intended to be read by humans.
 We have now added rendering support for notebooks hosted on the Hub.
 This means that notebooks will now be displayed in a human-readable format.

 <figure>
   <img src="/blog/assets/135_notebooks-hub/before_afternotebook renderıng.png" alt="A side-by-side comparison showing a screenshot of a notebook that hasn’t been rendered on the left and a rendered version on the right.
 The non-rendered image shows part of a JSON file containing notebook cells that are difficult to read.
 The rendered version shows a notebook hosted on the Hugging Face hub showing the notebook rendered in a human-readable format.
 The screenshot shows some of the context of the Hugging Face Hub hosting, such as the branch and a window showing the rendered notebook.
 The rendered notebook has some example Markdown and code snippets showing the notebook output. "/>